Matthew Linn Bruce: Career

-In 1890 moved to New York City where he resided in the Twenty-first Assembly District.
+In 1890 Bruce moved to New York City where he resided in the Twenty-first Assembly District.
 He was managing clerk in the office of Hector M. Hitchings until 1892, and then opened his own law office.
 In 1894, he married Lillian (Ballantine) Knapp, and they had four children.

 In 1903, he was president of the New York County Republican Committee, and conducted the unsuccessful campaign of Mayor Seth Low for re-election.

 He was the lieutenant governor of New York from 1905 to 1906, elected in 1904, but defeated for re-election in November 1906 although his running mate Charles Evans Hughes was elected governor.
 All other Republican candidates were defeated by the nominees of the Democratic/Independence League fusion ticket.
 On December 5, 1906, he resigned and was appointed by Governor Frank W. Higgins a justice of the New York Supreme Court to fill the vacancy caused by the resignation of Justice Morgan J. O'Brien, and remained on the bench until the end of 1907.
 In 1908, he resumed the practice of law, but on October 13 of the same year he was reappointed to the Supreme Court by Gov. Hughes to fill the vacancy caused by the resignation of Justice David Leventritt, and remained on the bench until the end of the year.
 In November 1908, he ran for the Supreme Court on the Republican ticket to succeed himself, but was defeated by the Democratic candidate Irving Lehman.